ieShie1f/true/README.md

 ## Installation

 No installation procedure yet, coming soon.
-From now on, just copy `true.py` along the other modules that import it.
+From now on, just copy `true.py` along with the other modules that import it.
-You may need to make several copies but that allows to use `from true import *` instead of something more complicated.
+You may need to make several copies but that fine: it allows to use `from true import *` instead of something more complicated.